-Pictet & Cie (Europe) S.A. has been designated as Depository Bank for the Company pursuant to a Depository Bank agreement entered into for an indefinite period.
+Bank Pictet & Cie (Europe) A.G., Succursale de Luxembourg has been designated as Depository Bank for the Company pursuant to a Depository Bank agreement entered into for an indefinite period.

-Pictet & Cie (Europe) S.A. is a credit institution established in Luxembourg, whose registered office is situated at 15A, Avenue J.F.
-Kennedy, L-1855 Luxembourg, and which is registered with the Luxembourg register of commerce and companies under number B32060.
-It is licensed to carry out banking activities under the terms of the Luxembourg law of 5 April 1993 on the financial services sector, as amended.
+Bank Pictet & Cie (Europe) A.G., Succursale de Luxembourg is a credit institution established in Luxembourg, whose registered office is situated at 15A, Avenue J.F.
+Kennedy, L-1855 Luxembourg, and which is registered with the Luxembourg register of commerce and companies under number B 277879.
+It is a Luxembourg branch of a German bank under the control of BAFIN.
+The Luxembourg entity is licensed to carry out banking activities under the terms of the Luxembourg law of 5 April 1993 on the financial services sector, as amended.

-On behalf of and in the interests of the Company's shareholders, as depository agent (hereinafter the "Depository Bank"), Pictet & Cie (Europe) S.A. is responsible for (i) the safekeeping of cash and securities comprising the Company's assets, (ii) the cash monitoring, (iii) the oversight functions and (iv) such other services as agreed from time to time and reflected in the Depository Agreement.
+On behalf of and in the interests of the Company's shareholders, as depository agent (hereinafter the "Depository Bank"), Bank Pictet & Cie (Europe) A.G., Succursale de Luxembourg is responsible for (i) the safekeeping of cash and securities comprising the Company's assets, (ii) the cash monitoring, (iii) the oversight functions and (iv) such other services as agreed from time to time and reflected in the Depository Agreement.

-Duties of the Depository Bank
+Duties of the Depository Bank:

 The Depository Bank is entrusted with the safekeeping of the Company's assets.
 For the financial instruments which can be held in custody, they may be held either directly by the Depository Bank or, to the extent permitted by applicable laws and regulations, through other credit institutions or financial intermediaries acting as its correspondents, sub-custodian banks, nominees, agents, or delegates.
-The Depository Bank also ensures that the

-Company's cash flows are properly monitored, and in particular that the subscription monies have been received and all cash of the Company has been booked in the cash account in the name of (i) the Company, (ii) the Management Company on behalf of the Company or (iii) the Depository Bank on behalf of the Company.
+The Depository Bank also ensures that the Company's cash flows are properly monitored, and in particular that the subscription monies have been received and all cash of the Company has been booked in the cash account in the name of (i) the Company, (ii) the Management Company on behalf of the Company or (iii) the Depository Bank on behalf of the Company.